 Since the creation, abolition, or major restructuring of a school or college necessarily affects the educational interests and the welfare of the entire University, any proposal for the creation, abolition, or major restructuring of a school or college shall be presented to the University Council for its recommendation to the President.

 The University Council shall have power to make general regulations regarding student conduct and other phases of student life and activities.
 It shall also have power to establish rules governing all forms of student organizations, including sororities and fraternities, insofar as they are properly subject to the jurisdiction of the University.

 The University Council shall elect a Faculty Grievance Committee from the University Faculty.
 This committee shall be a standing committee.
 Any member of the University Faculty or any group of members of the faculty shall have a right of access to this committee prior to final rulings by the President.
-The committee and its delegates shall have authority to conduct inquiries into faculty grievances, to attempt the resolution of those grievances by mediation, to hold hearings, to hear appeals of cases heard by grievance committees in the schools or colleges and to present to the President its recommendations for appropriate responses to the grievances it has considered.
+The committee and its delegates shall have the authority to conduct inquiries into faculty grievances and to attempt the resolution of these grievances in consultation with the parties involved, and to issue reports and recommendations to the President regarding the grievances it has considered.

 The President, prior to rendering a final decision on the matter, may refer to the committee for review and recommendation the complaint of any faculty member.
-However, final rulings by the President may be appealed only to the Board of Regents.5
+However, final rulings by the President may be appealed only to the Board of Regents.[[University Statutes, Article XV.]]

 Creation of Committees